The Federal Government Has Borrowed Trillions. Who Owns All that Debt?

 Domestic Holders of Federal Debt

-In fact, the central bank doubled its borrowing over the past couple of years as part of its effort to mitigate the economic impact of the COVID-19 pandemic with its holdings rising from $4.3 trillion in mid-March 2020 (around the time that many businesses shut down) to $9.0 trillion in early June 2022.
-Since that point, though, the Fed has generally been reducing the size of its balance sheet to combat high inflation.
+In fact, the central bank doubled its borrowing during the COVID-19 pandemic as part of its effort to mitigate the economic impact of the pandemic.
+However, the Fed has been reducing the size of its balance sheet over the past couple of years to combat high inflation.

 Other domestic holders of public debt include investment funds (mutual and pension funds), commercial banks (depository institutions), state & local governments, insurance companies, and other corporations and individuals.